dftbplus/dftbplus/INSTALL.rst

     env FC=mpifort CC=gcc cmake ..

   Based on the detected compilers, the build system will read further settings from a corresponding toolchain file in the `sys/` folder.
-(The name of the file is shown in the output.)
+Either from a specific one (e.g. `gnu.cmake`, `intel.cmake`, etc.) or a generic one (`generic.cmake`) if the detected compiler combination does not correspond to any of the specific settings.
+(The name of the selected toolchain file is shown in the output.)

   You may adjust any variables defined in `config.make` or in the toolchain file by either modifying the files directly or by overriding the definitions via